Shin Dong-yup (poet): Debut as a writer

 In 1953, Shin Dong-yup applied to become an air force candidate and passed.
 However, after graduation from Dankook University, he remained unassigned to a billet.
-He then moved to Donam-dong, Seongbuk-gu, Seoul, and opened a secondhand bookstore near his home.
+He then moved to Donam-dong, Seongbuk District, Seoul, and opened a secondhand bookstore near his home.
 At that time, Shin Dong-yup met his future wife, In Byung-sun, who was a senior at Ewha Girls' High School.
 He married In Byung-sun and they returned to his hometown.
 In Byung-sun opened a boutique in Buyeo to overcome poverty, and Shin Dong-yup was assigned to Joosan Agriculture High School in Boryeong, South Chungcheong Province.
 He quit teaching because of tuberculosis, and fell into reading and writing after he sent his wife and children to stay with his wife's parents.

 In 1959, he won The Chosun Ilbo annual spring literary contest with The Talking Ploughman's Earth, and he made his debut as a writer under his pen name, Seok Lim.
 He recovered from tuberculosis and started working at Education Criticism Publisher in Seoul.
 He wrote Student Revolution collection of poems and protested in the April Revolution.
 This is why Shin Dong-yup is often referenced as the "April Revolution poet" by many writers.
 He was able to write "Who Said Who Looked Up At The Sky" and "Husk, Be Gone" based on his experiences in the April Revolution.
 In 1961, he was hired as a teacher for an evening section at the Myung-Sung Girls' High School, where he immersed himself in writing poems.
 He graduated from Konkuk University's graduate school with a master's degree in Korean Literature in 1964.
 In 1963, he published a poetry collection, Asanyeo, and an epic poem, Keumkang.

 His liver distoma worsened, and this eventually turned into liver cancer.
 He died at age 38 on April 7, 1969.